djeada/Linux-Notes/notes/dwm.md

 static const unsigned int borderpx  = 0;
 ```

-3. The border color for both focused and unfocused windows is defined in the color scheme section of `config.h`.
+III.
+The border color for both focused and unfocused windows is defined in the color scheme section of `config.h`.
 Look for the following lines:

 ```c
 static const char col_gray1[]       = "#222222";